Skip to content Skip to footer

 Cost Of Living

-The cost of living in Szczecin is lower compared to many other European cities.
-Housing, transportation, and dining expenses are generally affordable, making it an attractive destination for budget travelers.
+The cost of living in Szczecin is lower compared to major European cities.
+Rent, groceries, and dining out are relatively affordable, making it a budget-friendly destination.

 Szczecin – capital city of the West Pomeranian Voivodeship, Poland